-As late as the 1980s, the Ace Fastener Corp. (by then owned by the New York banking firm Dominick and Dominick) was still based in Chicago and still producing many of its famous brands—including the Pilot, Clipper, Aceliner, and Concorde—the same way they had for half a century.
+As late as the 1980s, the Ace Fastener Company (by then owned by the New York banking firm Dominick and Dominick) was still based in Chicago and still producing many of its famous brands—including the Pilot, Clipper, Aceliner, and Concorde—the same way it had for half a century.

 Based on comments from visitors to the museum, many of those old vintage Pilots are STILL getting the job done even 30+ years after that advertisement ran.
-It’s a pretty rare event in the ever-changing world of office supplies for a single product to remain relevant for this long with no major mechanical or technological changes.
-But by some magical confluence of genius and restraint, William Ferdinand Weber—inventor of the first Ace staplers—just knocked it out of the park.
+It’s a rare circumstance in the ever-changing world of office supplies for a single product to remain relevant for this long, particularly with no major mechanical or technological upgrades along the way.
+But by some magical confluence of genius and restraint, William Frederick Weber—inventor of the first Ace staplers—basically got it right the first time.

 [Patent drawing for the original Ace Pilot Stapler, approved in 1938, and invented by Ace vice president William F. Weber, along with George C. Boa and William G. Pankonin]

-For a ubiquitous office tool, the Ace Pilot’s lasting appeal comes down to a couple key breakthroughs and benefits.
+The lasting appeal of the Ace Pilot, specifically, comes down to a couple key breakthroughs and benefits.
 For one thing, it marked a considerable upgrade in functionality.
 It rarely jammed, and it included an innovative two-position anvil—meaning you could put it one position to staple something together, or shift to the other position to create a temporary hold, pin-style, that could be removed.
-Beyond that, there was that big shiny knob on top, just asking to be punched.
-Generations of office workers took pleasure aggressively connecting stacks of paper with a gavel like swing of their palm.
-The side effect for the overly enthusiastic, unfortunately, was bruising, which in turn led to the development (and eventual proliferation) of stapler designs with levers instead of knobs.
+Beyond that, there was that big shiny knob on top, just asking to be pressed.
+Generations of office workers took pleasure aggressively connecting stacks of paper with a gavel like slam of the palm.
+The side effect for the overly enthusiastic bookkeeper, unfortunately, was a bruised paw, which in turn led to the development (and eventual proliferation) of stapler designs with levers instead of knobs.

-It's safe to say that the Pilot Stapler in our collection was manufactured at Ace's longtime primary headquarters at 3415 N. Ashland Avenue, which was Ace’s main plant from about 1930 to 1960.
+The typical looking Pilot stapler in our collection was probably manufactured at 3415 N. Ashland Avenue, which was Ace’s main plant from about 1930 to 1960.
 This factory not only rolled out the full line of commercial Ace staplers, but also became a top supplier of staplers and other goods to the government during World War II (due to metal rationing, “Victory” staplers from this period had distinctive wood bases).
 That old Ashland building is seen below, in its more recent role as the home of the Marvel Electric Co.
 It’s still standing, but at last check, was up for potential demolition and re-zoning as of 2020.